-Both the functional and presentation currency of Antares Energy Limited (Subject to Deed of Company Arrangement) and its Australian subsidiaries is Australian dollars (\$).
+Both the functional and presentation currency of Antares Energy Limited and its Australian subsidiaries is Australian dollars (\$).
 Entities within the Consolidated Entity that are based and operate outside of Australia use the functional currency of the country in which they operate, provided the local economy is not subject to hyperinflation.
 Each entity in the Consolidated Entity uses its specific functional currency to measure the items included in the financial statements of that entity.